rexxxonly/wataru-api/README.md

 - **[AWS](https://aws.amazon.com/)**: Amazon Web Services for scalable and customizable cloud hosting.
 - **[Railway](https://railway.app/)**: A platform for deploying apps with easy integration and deployment steps.

-Make sure your platform supports Node.js, and configure it to run your API according to the platform’s deployment guidelines.
+Make sure your platform supports Node.js, and configure it to run your API according to the platform's deployment guidelines.

 If you need help with deployment, feel free to reach out to the creator or check the documentation of your chosen platform.

 # Credits

 This project is created and maintained by:

 - **[Rynn](https://github.com/rynxzyy)**: Creator and main developer of the project.
 - **[Lenwy](https://github.com/Lenwyy)**: For the inspiration behind the project.
-- **[Siputzx](https://github.com/siputzx)**: For providing the LuminAI API.
+- **[AjiroDesu](https://github.com/ajirodesu)**: The one who modify the entire API functionality and Website's ui and ux.

 Special thanks for the support and contributions throughout the development.